-Uber pioneered the ride-hail business more than a decade ago.
+Uber pioneered the rideshare business more than a decade ago.
 Since then, other companies have joined the trend.
-Over this period, many mistaken ‘truths’ have emerged about the ride-hail industry.
+Over this period, many mistaken ‘truths’ have emerged about the ridesharing industry.
 They are often based on driver hearsay and minimal factual evidence.
 We look at a few of the most common myths and reveal the facts behind the fiction.
 Check out the top rideshare myths:

 Actually, many big cities still suffer from lack of drivers – especially at peak times of day.
 Also, many drivers only work part-time and are frequently joining/leaving the industry.
 Constant recruitment is needed to replace driver turnover and meet rising rider demand.